nequalszero/ReiClone/README.md

 # Future Directions for the Project

-There were numerous MVPs that I was unable to complete for this project, so I will continue working on them in the future, as well as implementing a few other features as listed below:

 ### Add Past Purchases
 Current upon checking out, the user's shopping cart is simply dumped out.
 Ideally there would be a mock payment screen and a table to handle past purchases so that they can viewed in the account details.

 ### More Seeds
 Seed more categories and more items per category.

 ### Search Bar and Filters

-Search bar is working, could use an auto-complete feature.
-Sidebar filter is still in progress.
+Search bar is could use a suggestions / auto-complete feature.
+Sidebar filter is for results should be implemented.

 ## Refactoring
-Reduce number of Container Components, learn how to use refs to access child components and their methods from their parents.
+Reduce number of controlled components, learn how to use refs to access child components and their methods from their parents.
+Eliminate unnecessary item from component states that are already being passed in via props.

+## React Classnames library
+Implement React Classnames library to handle changing class names in components, as opposed to manually constructing classnames based on various boolean conditions.

+## Fix Dropdowns in Firefox
+Initial naive implementation of opening/closing dropdowns throws errors in Firefox and does not function properly.
+Refactor to use onFocus and onBlur.

+## Database Changes
+Look into storing hashes in a database column as opposed to arrays or strings for product search keywords.
+Look into polymorphic associations for the Products table.